-Many pregnant women find themselves fretting over every twinge, cramp, or discomfort.
+Many pregnant people find themselves fretting over every twinge, cramp, or discomfort.
 When is it normal, and when should you get help?

-It’s not uncommon to experience chest pain when you’re pregnant, and it is typically not a cause for concern.
+It’s not uncommon to experience chest pain when you’re pregnant; in fact, it’s a common symptom of pregnancy.
+As it is a common occurrence, chest pain is typically not a cause for concern.

 Minor Causes of Chest Pain During Pregnancy